Library Reopening Information

 - Takoma Park/Silver Spring Campusnew window (click to view map): directly outside the Resource Center (RC) building entrance on New York Avenue.

-If you are a faculty member who would like to request an instruction session with a librarian for your class during the remote learning period, please submit the request through our Instruction Request Form and a librarian will be in touch with you.
-We are offering instruction sessions either synchronously through Zoom or Blackboard Collaborate or asynchronously as a recorded lecture through PowerPoint or video.
+Faculty members who would like to request an instruction session with a librarian for your class can submit the request through our Instruction Request Form and a librarian will be in touch with you.
+We are offering both in-person and virtual instruction sessions.
+Virtual sessions may be held synchronously, through Zoom or Blackboard Collaborate, or asynchronously, as a recorded lecture through PowerPoint or video.

 MC Library’s course reserves service allows faculty to make course-related materials available to students, either electronically or at one of the campus library service desks.
 We encourage faculty to use the e-reserves service for remote courses.
 More information and instructions are available on our Course Reserves page.